iota-community/multisig-build-tx/README.md

     - `buildTxbMintToAddress.js`: used to build transaction to base64-encoded string that can be input to the multisig interface.
 The tx here is to call the Admin-privileged `mint_to_address()` function.
     - `buildTxbSwirlStake.js`: used to build transaction to base64-encoded string that can be input to the multisig interface.
 The tx here is to call the public `stake()` function of Swirl.
 The sender here is a multisig account.
     - `buildTxbSwirlUnStake.js`: used to build transaction to base64-encoded string that can be input to the multisig interface.
 The tx here is to call the public `unstake()` function of Swirl.
 The sender here is a multisig account.
+    - `buildTxbReqAddStake.js`: used to build transaction to base64-encoded string that can be input to the multisig interface.
+The tx here is to call the public `request_add_stake()` function of `iota_system`.
+The sender here is a multisig account.
+    - `buildTxbReqWithdrawStake.js`: used to build transaction to base64-encoded string that can be input to the multisig interface.
+The tx here is to call the public `request_withdraw_stake()` function of `iota_system`.
+The sender here is a multisig account.

 At the end of this README, several multisig-related test screenshots are attached.